Nukesor/pueue/README.md

 Pueue made at least my life a lot easier on many occasions.

 If you like the project, feel free to give it at try!
-If feel like something is missing, please create an issue.
+If you feel like something is missing, please create an issue :).

 PRs are of course very welcome!